-Originator: Policy and Strategy Team
+Originator: Regulatory Compliance Team

-Approval date: 12 th April 2022 April 2025
+Approval date: June 2025

-Review date:
+Review date: June 2028

 1 Introduction 1.1 This Policy sets out Pine Court Housing Association's (PCHA) arrangements for undertaking needs and risk assessments with applicants for Independent Living Service.
-1.2 Each applicant for Independent Living Service will be assessed against a criteria prior to the service being offered to them to ensure that they have housing related needs.
+1.2 Each applicant for Independent Living Service will be assessed against a criterion prior to the service being offered to them to ensure that they have housing related needs.
 1.3 The delivery of the service between parties is governed by the Independent Living Service Agreement, which is complementary to the Tenancy Agreement.
-1.4 In operating this Policy PCHA will comply with the following relevant legislation: The Mental Capacity Act 2005 Safeguarding Vulnerable Groups Act (SVGA) 2006 Care act 2014 1.5 The Policy meets the following PCHA aims: Providing quality homes and housing services Promoting social, economic and cultural cohesion Nurturing talented people, to achieve success Working with partners to deliver more 1.6 The application of this Policy ensures compliance with the outcomes of the Regulatory Framework for Social Housing in England as follows: Ensure that communication with and information for tenants is clear, accessible, relevant, timely and appropriate to the diverse needs of tenants Treat tenants and prospective tenants with fairness and respect Understand the diverse needs of tenants, including those arising from protected characteristics, language barriers, and additional support needs
+1.4 In operating this Policy PCHA will comply with the following relevant legislation: The Mental Capacity Act 2005 Safeguarding Vulnerable Groups Act (SVGA) 2006 Care Act 2014 1.5 The application of this Policy ensures compliance with the outcomes of the Regulatory Framework for Social Housing in England as follows: Ensure that communication with and information for tenants is clear, accessible, relevant, timely and appropriate to the diverse needs of tenants Treat tenants and prospective tenants with fairness and respect Understand the diverse needs of tenants, including those arising from protected characteristics, language barriers, and additional support needs Registered providers shall offer tenancies or terms of occupation which are compatible with the purpose of the accommodation, the needs of individual households, the sustainability of the community, and the efficient use of their housing stock